Kojimo/XAMPP-Anywhere/README.md

 # XAMPP Anywhere
 Yet another XAMPP portable version
 # Installation
-Download this project folder as zip from github and...
+Download this project folder as zip and...
 ENJOY!
 Unzip on every place you want have your XAMPP suite!
 (I use it on a pendrive, to have the latest version and all of my databases/apps on the go)
 # Troubles?